zzhangjii/learning-library/ospa-library/data-mgmt/classof/5-Loading an Autonomous Database/5-Loading-an-autonomous-database.md

 there.

-3. Next click on **Browse** and navigate to the location on your machine where you stored the file channels.csb you just downloaded.
+3. Next click on **Browse** and navigate to the location on your machine where you stored the file channels.csv you just downloaded.
 Select the file and click **Open** once you find it.

 ![](media/fd5ce417e31ef97c150dc3a537e748e7.png)